Gridley Unified School District: Gridley High School

 Gridley High School is one of the two high schools in the Gridley Unified School District.
 The school was established in 1895 and has had an enrollment of about 600 students in the 2010-2011 school year.
-The principal of the school is Rikki-Lee Burresch and the vice principal is Dr. Jeneé Corum.
+The principal of the school is Rikki-Lee Burresch and the vice principal is Michael Huyck.
 The mascot of the school are the Bulldogs.

 Middle schools

 Sycamore Middle School

 Sycamore Middle School is the only middle school in the Gridley Unified School District.
 The school teaches grades 6-8 and has had about 400 students in the 2010-2011 school year.
-The principal of the school is Kelly Haight.
+The principal of the school is Christopher Schmidt.
+The vice principal is Traci Dukes.
 The mascot of the school are the Bullpups.

 Elementary schools

 McKinley Primary School

 McKinley Primary School is one of the two elementary schools in the Gridley Unified School District.
 The school teaches grades K-1 and has had about 340 students in the 2010-2011 school year.
-The principal of the school is Kimberly Kemmis.
+The principal of the school is Rhiannon Treat.

 Wilson Elementary School

 Wilson Elementary School is one of the two elementary schools in the Gridley Unified School District.
 The school teaches grades 2-5 and has had about 500 students in 2010-2011 school year.
-The principal of the school is Dr. Joan Schumann and the vice principal is Rhiannon Treat.
+The principal of the school is Dr. Joan Schumann and the vice principal is Sarah Moore.
 The mascot of the school are the Rams.